 During the conference, we sat in on a session with Hadi Mohamed Shakir, Chief Technology Officer at GI Aerospace.
 He spoke about how Blockchain can be used to improve record-keeping, digital twinning and faster lease turnover while maintaining a high standard of data privacy.

-Hadi explained that this high standard of security functions by using Blockchain to create a secure “signature” and blockchain ledgers.
+Hadi explained that the high standard of security functions by using Blockchain to create a secure ‘signature’ and blockchain ledgers.
 Essentially, it would allow businesses to create preferred lists of individuals that would have access to a blockchain signature, giving them access to whatever records or data that was shared.
-Anyone outside of ledger would be unable to break the blockchain encryption to view the data.
+Anyone outside of the ledger would be unable to break the blockchain encryption to view the data.

 We also visited a larger session with the MRO Blockchain Alliance, a newly formed partnership between Safran, SITA and Sky Republic, where we heard what they think on what Blockchain will mean for the aftermarket and part supply.